Jamie Michael, CHES®

 Her exposure to public health was greatly influenced by her mother’s career at the local county health department, where she served as a breastfeeding coordinator for Women, Infant, Children’s Program (WIC) for the county.
 Jamie spent many days observing her mom’s passion, which organically grew into a desire for improving health, including obtaining certification in lactation consulting as well.

 Jamie’s next steps following high school led her to the University of Wisconsin–La Crosse, where she planned to become an athletic trainer.
-It was not until she entered her ‘Introduction to Public Health’ undergraduate course, were she learned the variety of ways in which health educators contribute to improving the public’s health.
+It was not until she entered her ‘Introduction to Public Health’ undergraduate course, where she learned the variety of ways in which health educators contribute to improving the public’s health.

 Jamie came to learn the variety of practices that impact public health outcomes, and that being a health educator meant “being a jack of all trades.”